-Sonosalpingography is an ultrasound exam to test if the fallopian tubes are blocked, which is an important cause of infertility, affecting nearly 30% of infertile couples.
+It is an ultrasound exam to test if the tubes are blocked, which is an important cause of infertility, affecting nearly 30% of infertile couples.
 The fallopian tubes are next to the ovaries (left and right) and connected to the uterus.
-Patent (open) tubes will allow the meeting of female (egg) and male (sperm) gametes, fertilization, and the formation of an embryo that will be transported into the uterine cavity.
-When tubes are blocked, the meeting of the gametes is compromised, affecting the possibility of conceiving a baby without medically assisted reproduction.
+Patent (open) tubes will allow the meeting of female (egg) and male (sperm) gametes, fertilisation, and the formation of an embryo that will be transported into the uterine cavity.
+When tubes are blocked, the meeting of the gametes are compromised, affecting the possibility of conceiving a baby without medical assisted reproduction.